Mx-PF/VPN-setup/README.md

 ---

 ### Step 2: Set Up a Virtual Machine in Azure
 - Go to `www.portal.azure.com`.
-Sign up for a free account if needed (it gives $200 credit).
+Sign up for a free account if needed (it gives a $200 credit).
 - Find “Virtual Machines” and create a new one.
 - Choose any region you prefer.
 Match the settings in the images below.
   <img src="https://i.imgur.com/K9oaS2z.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>